Povl Baumann: 1930s-; Modernist period

 From around 1930, Baumann's work was increasingly influenced by the Modernist trends of the time, This was for instance the case with the office building Ved Vesterport, designed in collaboration with Ole Falkentorp in 1930–31.
 Later examples are the housing estates Storgården and Klerkegården on Tomsgårdsvej.

 Personal life

-Baumann married Elisabeth Christine Roerup (18 September 1888 – 15 May1971), a daughter of organist Otto R. (1855–1939) and Anna Christine Elisabeth Jensen (1856–1935), on 25 November 1913.
+Baumann married Elisabeth Christine Roero (1888–1971), a daughter of organist Otto Roerop (1855–1939) and Anna Christine Elisabeth Jensen (1856–1935), on 25 November 1913.
 They owned a house at Tibirke.